Daily Conversation

 pound: almost half a kilogram; 453 grams.
 Pound as a weight measurement unit for solid objects

-cashier: the clerk who uses the cash machine in stores, takes money or credit cards from customers; issues bills, returns cash, packages purchased merchandise.
+cashier: A worker who operates the cash machine in stores, takes money or credit cards from customers; issues bills, and returns cash

-in cash: pay by using hard cash, but not other ways of payment like credit cards or check.
+in cash: Payment made for a product or service by using hard cash but not other ways of payment, such as credit card or check.